Staying warm during the day

 Find more information about the free home energy support service offered by Futureproof Cumbria.

-You can apply for this service yourself - you do not need a referral from someone else.
-However you can also apply for someone else, if you know that they may benefit from the service.
+You can apply yourself - you do not need a referral from someone else.
+You can also apply for someone else, if you know that they may benefit from the service.

-The service works with both councils in Cumbria - Cumberland and Westmorland and Furness.
+The charity works with both councils in Cumbria - Cumberland and Westmorland and Furness.

 How to contact Futureproof Cumbria